India women's national under-17 football team: SAFF U-15 Women's Championship

 SAFF U15 Women's championship was first organised in 2017, where India became runners-up after being defeated by Bangladesh by a solitary goal.
 In the next edition in 2018, the final was repeated again, but this time India beat Bangladesh by a solitary goal and become the SAFF champion.
 In the 2019 SAFF U-15 Women's Championship, India and Bangladesh reached the final for the third time.
 Both the teams failed to score any goals within the regulation time.
 Thus penalty shoot-out became the match decider where Bangladesh failed to convert the first spot kick, which resulted in India becoming the champion by a 5−3 result in the shoot-out.

 BRICS U-17 Football Cup

 In 2018, at the second edition of BRICS U-17 Football Cup, which is a U-17 Football tournament played among teams of five BRICS countries, the U17 women's teams of the respective countries were invited to play in the tournament.
 India played round robin matches, first against South Africa, and suffered a loss by 5−1, then suffered another defeat against Russia by 3−1.
 In their next match Brazil defeated them by 5−0 and in their last match they lost 2−1 to China.

+SAFF U-19 Women's Championship

+SAFF U19 Women's championship was organized in 2026 and was its 7th edition, where India fielded their U17 team as their U19 team is out to Sweden for preparations for 2026 AFC U-20 Women's Asian Cup.
+They became the champions after being defeated by Bangladesh by a 4-0 goal lead.
+This was a deciding factor in the final as India already lost against Bangladesh in the group stage of the championship.
+This comes as the team was way younger than all other teams and are also preparing for 2026 AFC U-17 Women's Asian Cup.